Tobacco Free Housing

 - Enforce the new smoke-free policy.

-The US Department of Housing and Urban Development (HUD) has advised and encouraged owners and management agents of public housing units to implement smoke-free housing policies, and it advises that the management must follow three general guidelines when implementing a smoke-free policy.
+The US Department of Housing and Urban Development (HUD) advises management of public housing to implement smoke-free housing policies, and that they must follow three general guidelines:

 - The policy must be in accordance with state and local laws